sravyamalyala7/Python-Practice/README.md

 - Variables and Data Types Demo

 ### Strings
-- Count Vowels in a String
+- Count Vowels in a String.

 ## Goal